miloswrath/obsidian/school-26-s1/db/final/normalization.md

 ![[Pasted image 20251203144741.png]]
 ^^ Thus we need to know more about how the data works in this instance to understand all FDs

+### Identifying a Primary Key
+---
+> Once you have FDs, you need to choose a primary key
+> This will include any non-standard integrity constraints

+From the FDs you identify the candidate keys, then select the most reasonable primary key.